randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <figcaption>
 <blockquote>
 <p>
 Brazilian names often include multiple surnames.
-In this case, &ldquo;Peçanha Dias da Silva&rdquo; is the full last name, consisting of three separate surnames (in this case, one from each parent and one an inherited ancestral name).
+In this case, &ldquo;Peçanha Dias da Silva&rdquo; consists of three separate surnames (likely one from each parent and one an inherited ancestral name).
+There is no concept of "last name" in Portuguese.
 Unfortunately, this man's last name will be butchered in every conceivable way outside of his culture. &#x2053;  This Brazilian has two given names, &ldquo;João&rdquo; and &ldquo;Francisco&rdquo;.
 Brazilians often use given name(s), even among strangers.  <b>This man could go by either of his given names or both</b>.
 And while Portuguese has formal titles, they are not commonly used with names.
 Formally, this man is simply addressed by his full name.
 </p>
 </blockquote>
 </figcaption>